Proper Maintenance & Cleaning of Upholstery Fabrics

 Turn and rotate loose protection to equalize wear and soiling levels.
 Protective arm covers and head rests should be cleaned to minimize difference between the appearance of upholstery and that of other exposed areas.
 Upholstery Cleaning codes apply to the outer covering fabric only.
 It is most important that the fabric not be over wet to avoid contact with filling materials.

 W – Clean upholstery only with water-based shampoo or foam cleaner.
 Do not over wet.
-Do not use dry cleaning solvents to spot clean.
-Pile fabrics may require brushing to restore appearance.
+Do not use dry cleaning products to spot clean.
+Pile fabrics may require brushing to bring back appearance.
 Cushion covers should not be removed and laundered.

 S – Clean upholstery only with upholstered dry cleaning solvent.
 Do not saturate.
 Do not use water.
 Pile fabric may require brushing to restore appearance.
 Cushion covers should not be removed and dry cleaned.

 WS – Clean upholstery with mild detergent or shampoo, foam or dry cleaning solvent as desired.
 Do not saturate with liquid.
 Pile fabric may require brushing to restore appearance.
 Cushion covers should not be removed and dry cleaned or laundered.

 X – Do not clean upholstery with either water or solvent based cleaner.
 Use vacuuming or light brushing only.
 Water based upholstery cleaning agents* are often classified as shampoo.
 They are usually commercially available as foams, concentrated liquid, and dry compounds.
 Cleaners can be either wet or dry, though some suggest a third category, damp.
 Steam cleaners equipment using water is classified into two broad types: Rotary or hand applied shampoo.